EWC-consortium/ewc-wiki/README.md

-# ewc-wiki
+# EWC Wikipages

-This hosts the wiki content
+This hosts the wiki content withing the consortium.